charleswolfe/cwphpfblikeall/README.md

 facebooklikeall.php - this is designed to be called from another script, you pass it the users long access toekn and user id.
 The idea is that if you had several accounts, you could fork off a bunch of these for each account.
 I call mine very hour, and it looks at posts 30 minites before the last run time (just to be safe).
 This doesnt need to be be avaiabale publically, treat it as CGI.

-I have no affiliation with Facebook, this is not offcial or anything.
+I have no affiliation with Facebook, this is not official or anything.